22-26 March 2021

-highly complex and advanced data analysis approaches have to be applied in order to optimize the information retrieved.
-For relatively large scales investigations, machine learning represents a valid tool to
+highly complex and advanced data analysis approaches need to be applied to optimize the information retrieved.
+For relatively large-scale studies, machine learning represents a valid tool to

 complement classical multivariate statistical methods.

-The course is delivered over ten half-day sessions (see details below).
+The course is delivered over 10 half-day sessions (see details below).
 Each session consists of a lecture of two hours followed by one hour of practical exercises/demonstration.
 There will also be plenty of time for students to discuss their own problems and data.

 > 30 days before the start date = 30% cancellation fee